 Do different branches of a business need to file the notification?

 No, it is not required by the different branches of the same business to file notifications independently.
 Branches in the UAE do not have a separate legal identity but they are just the extensions of a head office or parent branch.
 For this reason, only the head office is responsible for filing the notification and submitting the yearly report including all the activities that have been performed in the parent branch and other branches.

 Is there any deadline to file a notification?

-Yes, there are proper deadlines according to the ESR regulations and the businesses need to comply with these deadlines.
+Yes, there are proper deadlines according to the ESR regulations and businesses need to comply with these deadlines.
 All the licensees are supposed to file a notification six months before the financial year-end date.
 For example, if the year-end date of a business is 31 March, then the notification must be filed before 30 September or if the year-end date of a business is 31 December, then the notification must be filed before 30 June, etc.

 Where to Submit the Notification?

 The submission of notification is done electronically.
 A portal is launched by the Ministry of Finance to make the filing process facilitated.
 In addition to the filing of notification, ESR reports and other important pieces of information are also submitted through this portal only.
 The Ministry of Finance also publishes the rules and regulations and the procedures of using the portal when the portal is launched.

 What if a Business is about to be Liquidated?